MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-scripting.md

 The page scripting tool in the Business Central web client lets you record your interactions with the user interface (UI), such as opening pages, selecting actions, filling in fields, and so on.
 You can then replay the recording to automatically replicate the exact same actions in the UI that were done during recording.
 As the recording is replayed, you receive real-time status feedback on whether an action succeeds or fails.

 A primary use of the page scripting tool is testing business processes and scenarios in the application and validating they continue to work as expected after changes or updates to the application.
 This testing is often referred to as user acceptance testing (UAT).
-The page scripting tool makes the testing easier and faster because it eliminates the need to manually walk through each scenario in the UI.
+The page scripting tool makes the testing easier and faster because it eliminates the need to manually go through each scenario in the UI.

 ## What is captured?

 The page scripting tool captures both the user interactions with the UI and the resulting actions done by the application by its underlying source code.
 The page scripting tool focuses on capturing actions coming from executing AL code.
-It's not a generic HTML automation tool, so it can't automate, for example, control add-ins such as charts, embedded Power BI or Power Apps, or anything outside of the Business Central web client experience.
+It's not a generic HTML automation tool.
+It can't automate, for example, control add-ins, embedded Power BI or Power Apps, or anything outside of the Business Central web client experience.

 ## Prerequisites